DEVBOX10/ScriptBox99/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently focusing on ...
-Blazor for web, mobile, hybrid app now.
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-Blazor, Container, MachineLearning and so on.
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-You can call me just Max.
-- Once I developed WinForm, WPF.
-- Once I developed WebForm, MVC, WebAPI.
-- Once I developed BizTalk, SAP.
-- Once I developed Node.js, AngularJS, Vue.
-- Once I developed ASP, PHP, JSP.
-- I covered ERP, CRM, Groupware, such enterprise oriened solutions.
-- 📫 How to reach me: ... maxscript99@gmail.com
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->